Lakhshan/RAG-System-Langchain/README.md

  * Uses LangChain to interact with the vector store and retrieve relevant information based on user queries.

  * Combines retrieved information with the LLM to generate a response, ensuring the model is informed by the external knowledge.
+ * Also Provides Reference of response from the given Data

 ## **Workflow**